Dr. Jeanne W. Ross

 MIT Sloan Center for Information Systems Research

-Jeanne W. Ross is Director and Principal Research Scientist at the MIT Sloan School’s Center for Information Systems Research where she lectures, conducts research, and directs executive education courses on IT management practices.
+Dr. Jeanne W. Ross is Principal Research Scientist at the MIT Sloan Center for Information Systems Research where she lectures, conducts research, and directs executive education courses on IT management practices.
 Her research examines organizational and performance implications of enterprise initiatives related to enterprise architecture, IT governance, outsourcing, and business agility.
-Jeanne is co-author of three books: IT Savvy: What Top Executives Must Know to Go from Pain to Gain (2009), Enterprise Architecture as Strategy: Creating a Foundation for Business Execution (2006) through Harvard Business School Press, and IT Governance: How Top Performers Manage IT Decision Rights for Superior Results (2004).
+Dr. Ross is co-author of three books: IT Savvy: What Top Executives Must Know to Go from Pain to Gain (2009); Enterprise Architecture as Strategy: Creating a Foundation for Business Execution (2006); and IT Governance: How Top Performers Manage IT Decision Rights for Superior Results (2004).
 She has served on the faculty of customized courses for a number of major corporations, including PepsiCo, McKinsey, General Electric, TRW, Pfizer, News Corporation, Commonwealth Bank of Australia, IBM, and Credit Suisse.
 She regularly appears as a speaker at major conferences for IT executives.

-Jeanne earned a BA at the University of Illinois, an MBA from The Wharton School at the University of Pennsylvania, and a PhD in Management Information Systems from the University of Wisconsin–Milwaukee.
+Dr. Ross earned a BA at the University of Illinois, an MBA from the Wharton School at the University of Pennsylvania, and a PhD in management information systems from the University of Wisconsin–Milwaukee.
 She is a founding senior editor and former editor in chief of MIS Quarterly Executive.